vsrinivas/fuchsia/docs/kernel_cmdline.md

 and the device manager, so some of the options described below apply to those userspace processes, not the kernel itself.

+## aslr.enable

+If this option is set, the system will use Address Space Layout Randomization.

 ## crashlogger.disable

 If this option is set, the crashlogger is not started.
 You should leave this